wangzhenj321/CPP-Manual/blog/unscoped-scoped-enum.md

 }
 ```

 A second issue can be seen in case we add another enumerator.
 Enumerator names are in the same scope as the enum definition.
-Therefore “Red”, “Green” and “Blue” are within the “MyNamespace” scope.
-The following source code shows what happens if we add another enumerator which contains an already used name: a name collision will occur and the compiler reports an error.
+Therefore "Red", "Green" and "Blue" are within the "MyNamespace" scope. **The following source code shows what happens if we add another enumerator which contains an already used name: a name collision will occur and the compiler reports an error.**

 ```c++
 namespace MyNamespace